fernando427/fernando427/README.md

 I'm 24 years old and I live in Brazil :brazil:. 😁

-I'm currently studying and working as Back-End Developer.
+I'm currently studying and working as Back-end Developer.
 I'm also a Bachelor of Information Systems student at UFERSA. 👨‍🎓

 ----